When Scaffolding Breaks: Investigating Student Interaction with LLM-Based Writing Support in Real-Time K-12 EFL Classrooms: System Design

 The final interface consisted of four tabs, as shown in Figure \ref{fig:system}.
 The ``Sample Essay'' tab displayed a teacher-curated example essay, a standard component of the existing curriculum, which students could reference during writing.
 The ``Write with AI'' tab supported collaborative sentence construction, where students could input Korean or code-mixed text and work with the AI to formulate proper English sentences.
 The ``Ask About Words/Grammar Concepts'' tab enabled students to request contextual explanations for unfamiliar vocabulary or grammatical structures.
 The ``Check Grammar'' tab guided students in identifying and revising grammatical errors in their sentences.
 Each tab displayed a brief guidance prompt at the beginning of the session (e.g., ``Please ask me about any words or grammar concepts you find confusing'') to help students understand how to begin their interaction with that particular functionality.
 During writing activities, students freely navigated between tabs, referring to the guidance prompts and entering their own questions as needed.

 In addition to these structural design choices, we also considered how students would express themselves when interacting with the system.
 We allowed students to enter Korean–English code-mixed input when interacting with the LLM.
 This design choice is grounded in work showing that code-mixing is a natural and prevalent strategy among beginner-level EFL learners, who frequently draw on their L1 to compensate for vocabulary gaps, clarify meanings, and maintain the flow of communication~\cite{sert2005functions,horasan2014code}.
-Recent work also demonstrates that the appropriate use of code-mixing lowers student anxiety and reduces the cognitive load of language learning \cite{sholikhah2024efl, dryden2021foreign}.
+Studies have shown that the strategic use of L1 in the writing process functions as a supportive factor, especially when students face demanding tasks or limited L2 resources \cite{kim2014use, choi2006l1}.
 Rather than restricting students to English-only input, which would create an artificial interaction environment, we aimed to observe authentic classroom behaviors by allowing students to decide when and to what extent they would code-mix.